You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

 Maybe you can swap a weekend with the other parent.

 Alternatively, maybe you have your child come over and spend some time with you, and then you can take them to their friends afterward.

 Try and find things the two of you can do and enjoy together.
 Maybe your teenager will not want to do anything except talk or text on the phone with friends.
-Within reason maybe you let them do so for a few hours.
+For a reason, perhaps you let them do so for a few hours.